ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 32:24 [[start:1944950][end:1952580]] And what you can measure is momentum and spin energy, things like that, position.

 32:33 [[start:1953510][end:1961762]] So these processes conserve the total values of the things you can measure.
-[[start:1961826][end:1974940]] So in particular, they preserve momentum and angular momentum, and they preserve {you know} other things that are harder to measure and are only approximately conserved anyway, like lepton number.
+[[start:1961826][end:1974940]] So in particular, they preserve momentum and angular momentum, and they preserve {you know} other things that are harder to measure and are only approximately conserved anyway, like **lepton number**.
 [[start:1975710][end:1996020]] But Feynman's contribution to this way of thinking about experiments was to say, "Look, if you want to understand the output, you have to _sum_ over all of the possible processes that could have produced the output from the input, no matter how improbable they are."
-[[start:1996790][end:2016370]] So the famous idea from Feynman diagrams is if you have an electron that's scattering off an atom, you measure the initial state of the electron that you've generated with an accelerator or something, and you measure the final state, which involves momentum and spin and so forth.
+[[start:1996790][end:2016370]] So the famous idea from Feynman **diagrams** is if you have an electron that's scattering off an atom, you measure the initial state of the electron that you've generated with an accelerator or something, and you measure the final state, which involves momentum and spin and so forth.

 33:36 [[start:2016530][end:2035120]] And for all you knew, partway through the process, the electron disappeared, and an entire universe appeared and then annihilated with a copy of an entire anti-universe, and the electron came back out!